jameshfisher/jameshfisher.com/_posts/2017-12-11-how-to-create-a-certificate-authority.md

 ---
-title: "How to create a certificate authority"
+title: How to create a certificate authority
 draft: true
+tags: []
 ---

 Generate your root key: